 But something has gone horribly wrong.
 While catastrophic coverage offers a helpful cushion for the patients with the most dire needs (relatively few), beneficiaries compelled into catastrophic coverage have risen sharply2 in recent years—going from 515,000 to more than 800,000 between 2013 and 2016.

 And this isn’t happening because the population is getting sicker.
-Instead, it’s because pharmacy benefit managers (PBMs) and the insurers that bring them on board are exploiting direct and indirect remuneration (DIR) fees to increase profits—pushing patients into the coverage gap and subsequently into catastrophic coverage, much faster than the system intended.
+Pharmacy direct and indirect remuneration (DIR) fees, which are adjudicated retroactively by pharmacy benefit managers (PBMs), are one of the factors pushing patients into the coverage gap, and subsequently catastrophic coverage, much faster than the system intended.

 On the brink of catastrophe